Key takeaways

 Recent Developments

-Letta has expanded beyond pure memory into a full agent platform:
+Letta has expanded beyond pure memory into a full agent platform, and as of June 2026 Letta Code is clearly the company's center of gravity:

-- Letta Code — a memory-first coding agent that runs in your terminal, ranked #1 model-agnostic agent on Terminal-Bench
+- Letta Code (Dec 2025) — a memory-first coding agent that runs in your terminal, scoring 42.5% on Terminal-Bench and ranked #1 model-agnostic open-source agent

 - Conversations API — shared agent memory across concurrent user sessions